nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Editing the data file

 Link.me data is saved as a JSON file `[JAR file location]/data/linkme.json`.
-Advanced users are welcome to update data directly by editing that data file.
+We generally discourage editing the JSON file directly, and have locked the JSON as a precaution.
+Users are still able to unlock the file and forcably edit the file, but we do not take any responsibility in data loss or startup failures following invalid inputs.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file make its format invalid, Link.me will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid, Link.me will try to discard all data and start with an empty data file at the next run, but if the damage is too excessive, Link.me may be unable to start up.
+In the case that this happens, please manually discard the data file to start the app.
 </div>

 --------------------------------------------------------------------------------------------------------------------